Joe-Bainbridge/student-ranking/README.md

 ##### Extended features
 - [x] Expand testing to include tests for cases with error or outside range values.
-- [ ] Add function to display the functionality of the functions.
 - [ ] Add print statement to the tests so the user can see what happens as the tests are ran.
-- [ ] Take data from an outside source, such as text file, .csv file for excel document, and process and return average test and progress scores for this data in a table printed in the console, or append this data to the outside source.
+- [x] Example program to showcase functions.
+Program will take data from file, and use the functions using some of this data, and then print a report with the results
+- [ ] Allow example program to have other inputs than a text file, such as a .csv file or excel document
+- [ ] Make example program print report in a formatted table